kaBeech/tensort/README.md

 1 - Randomize the input list of elements (Bits)

-2 - Assemble Bytes by using Bubblesort on the Bits.
+2 - Assemble Bytes by sorting the Bits using the SubAlgorithm.
 After this, we will do no more write operations on the Bits until the final steps.
 Instead, we will make copies of the Bits and sort the copies alongside their pointers.

 3 - Assemble Bytestacks by creating Bytestores from the Bytes.
-Bytestores are created by grouping Bytes together (setting them as the Bytestore's second element), making Records from their top bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.
+Bytestores are created by grouping Bytes together (setting them as the Bytestore's second element), making Records from their top bits, sorting the records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.

 4 - Reduce the number of Bytestacks by creating a new layer of Bytestores from the Bytestores created in Step 3.
-These new Bytestores are created by grouping the first layer of Bytestores together (setting them as the new Bytestore's second element), making Records from their top Bits, running Bubblesort on the Records, and then recording the Pointers from the Records (after being sorted) as the Bytestore's first element.
+These new Bytestores are created by grouping the first layer of Bytestores together (setting them as the new Bytestore's second element), making Records from their top Bits, sorting the Records, and then recording the Pointers from the Records
+(after being sorted) as the Bytestore's first element.

 5 - Continue in the same manner as in Step 4 until the number of Bytestacks equals the Bytesize

-6 - Assemble a top Register by Making Records from the Top Bits on each Bytestack and use Bubblesort on the Records.
+6 - Assemble a top Register by Making Records from the Top Bits on each Bytestack and sort the Records.

 7 - Remove the Top Bit from the top Byte in the top Bytestack and add it to the final Sorted List.